 - A medium-well steak almost all of the pink color should have gone, if there is any it should be no more than a hint.
-At this level, most of the water has evaporated and the fat has turned to liquid and may even leak out.
-This is certainly a level that is too dry for most steak lovers.
+At this level, almost all the water is evaporated and the fat is turned to a liquid and may even leak out.
+This is certainly a level that is just dry for most steak eaters.
 The only cut that may survive is very fatty ones, but even they will have largely lost their juiciness.

 How To Cook A Well Done Steak

 - Inside Temperature (160°F. – 71°C)

 - Grill Time for Well Done Steak 8-10 minutes per side.